 Now that we’ve covered the foundations, it’s time to discuss the difference between AI and Gen AI in terms of their technological frameworks and algorithms.
 To fully grasp Gen AI, one must first understand how does AI work.
 This foundational knowledge not only illuminates the intricacies of AI but also helps in understanding the complex technology of Generative AI.

-Traditional AI Algorithms:
+Traditional AI Focuses:

 AI’s functionality is built on a foundation of diverse algorithms, each crafted to execute distinct tasks effectively.